Fort Saunders: Construction

+Battle of Fort Saunders

-When Hoyt failed to return home and his body was found near Fort Saunders, his free-state comrades wanted revenge for Hoyt’s murder.
+When Hoyt failed to return home and his body was found near Fort Saunders, his free-state comrades wanted revenge for Hoyt's murder.
 On August 15 a group of possibly 400 to 500 men, including the Stubbs, led by James H. Lane, moved toward Fort Saunders.
 Pickets from Fort Saunders saw the approaching men and the entire command under Treadwell fled without firing a shot.
 The only man who remained in the fort was a slave around 18 years old.
 Woodson claimed the muskets allotted for the defense of Douglas County at the fort were stolen by the northerners.
 The southerners left provisions, arms and ammunition.
 They even left a hot meal on the table.
 The free-state force took the supplies.
 It was said a number of items were found that had been stolen from various locations in the county.
 Before the northerners left they burned the building, which was never rebuilt.

 The next day Fort Titus, south of Lecompton (the territorial capital of Kansas Territory), was attacked and taken by the northerners.
 Fort Titus was another southern stronghold.
 A number of the prisoners taken from Fort Titus were Georgians who had been at Fort Saunders.